mintu258845/wallpaperchangeme/README.md

 you will only have to have a wallpaper directory next to your executable, where you store your image files..
 Right now there are only jpgs and bmps supported, but I could change that.

+Edit:
+you have to create a folder called "wallpapers" for this to work.